jaanvi-bajaj/jaanvi-bajaj/README.md

 <td width="50%" valign="top">

 #### 🌐 &nbsp;Client Web Builds
-Three live multi-page applications — a pizzeria, a driving school and a green-tech firm — each with booking flows, catalogues and a relational back end behind them.
+Three live multi-page applications for a pizzeria, a driving school and a green-tech firm, each with booking flows, catalogues and a relational back end behind them.

 <sub>`React` `TypeScript` `Node.js` `SQL`</sub>